A Digital Signature Scheme for Long-Term Security: The elliptic curve and the pairing

 By \cite[Theorem 1.1]{Broker}, we obtain, under the assumption that the Generalized Riemman Hypothesis is true, that the time complexity of Step 3 is $\tilde{O}((\log p^{2m})^3)$.
 Furthermore, since the factorization of $\phi(n) = (p_1-1)(p_2-1)$ is known, the time needed for the computation of $m$ is $O((\log n)^2/\log\log n)$ \cite[Section 4.4]{kara}.

 For the implementation of our signature scheme we also need a point $P$ with order $n$ and an efficiently computable pairing $e_n$ such that $e_n(P,P)$ is a primitive $n$-th root of 1.
-The Weil pairing does not fulfill this requirement and also, in many instances, the Tate pairing; the same happens for the eta, ate or omega pairings \cite{Bar, Hess, Zhao}.
+The Weil pairing does not fulfill this requirement and also, in many instances, the Tate pairing; the same happens for the eta pairing (the ate and omega pairings can be computed only on the ordinary elliptic curves) \cite{Bar, Hess, Zhao}.
 Let $\epsilon_n$ be one of the previous pairings on $E[n]$.
 Following the method introduced by E. Verheul \cite{ver01}, we use a distortion map $\phi$ such that the points $P$ and $\phi(P)$ is a generating set for $E[n]$ and we consider the pairing $e_n(P,Q)=\epsilon_n(P,\phi(Q)).$ The algorithm of \cite[Section 6]{Galb} provides us a method for the determination of $P$ and $\phi$.

 Another method for the construction of the elliptic curve $E$ which is quite efficient in practice is given by the following algorithm: \begin{enumerate} \item draw at random a prime number $p_1$ of a given size $l$ (for example $l$ is $1024$ bits); \item draw at random a number $p_2$ of size $l$; \item repeat $p_2={\rm NextPrime}(p_2)$ until $4p_1p_2-1$ is prime; \item return $p=4p_1p_2-1$. \end{enumerate}